publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch159/m__us_usc_t10_s2667.md

     In this section:

-        (1) The term “administrative expenses” means only those expenses related to assessing, negotiating, executing, and managing lease and easement transactions.
-The term does not include any Government personnel costs.

-        (2) The term “community support facility” includes an ancillary supporting facility (as that term is defined in [section 2871(1) of this title][/us/usc/t10/s2871/1]).
+        (1) The term “community support facility” includes an ancillary supporting facility (as that term is defined in [section 2871(1) of this title][/us/usc/t10/s2871/1]).

-        (3) The term “community support services” includes revenue-generating food, recreational, lodging support services, and resale operations and other retail facilities and services intended to support a community.
+        (2) The term “community support services” includes revenue-generating food, recreational, lodging support services, and resale operations and other retail facilities and services intended to support a community.

-        (4) The term “military installation” has the meaning given such term in [section 2687 of this title][/us/usc/t10/s2687].
+        (3) The term “military installation” has the meaning given such term in [section 2687 of this title][/us/usc/t10/s2687].

-        (5)
+        (4)

          The term “Secretary concerned” means—